The conveyancing process in the UK is notoriously slow and pricey.

 First, let’s look at how they differ:

-Solicitors are regulated by the Solicitors Regulation Authority (SRA) and are qualified professional with broad knowledge of the law, including family law, personal injury, litigation and a range of other types of legal agreements.
+Solicitors are regulated by the Solicitors Regulation Authority (SRA) and are qualified professionals with a wide breadth of law knowledge, including litigation, family law and personal injury law, amongst a whole range of other types of legal agreements.

 A solicitor might specialise in property transactions or they might do a little bit of everything.